partly-cloud/aws-intro-course-module-samples/module-2/module-2-1-ec2-clickops/README.md

-# Module 2, demo 1
+# Module 2 - Demo 1
 ## Launch an EC2 instance with a public IP and defined user-data

 ### Introduction